AtulTeamMystic/MM-Backend/docs/FUNCTION_CONTRACTS.md

 ### `getGlobalLeaderboard`

 **Purpose:** Returns the cached leaderboard snapshot (trophies, careerCoins, or totalWins) from `/GlobalLeaderboard/{metric}`.
-The snapshot is rebuilt every five minutes by `leaderboards.refreshAll` (or on demand via `refreshGlobalLeaderboardNow`), so this callable is always a single Firestore read regardless of player count.
+The snapshot is rebuilt every six hours by `leaderboards.refreshAll` (or on demand via `refreshGlobalLeaderboardNow`), so this callable is always a single Firestore read regardless of player count.

 **Input:**
 ```json